David-martinez-sec/Digital-Frame-Traffic/steps.md

 # IoT Traffic Analysis – Steps

 This file outlines the main steps I’ll follow to investigate the network behavior of the digital picture frame I discovered.
-The goal is to keep the flow high-level: what I’m doing and why, without diving into exact commands yet.
+The goal is to keep the flow high-level: what I’m doing and why.

 ---